CZhouLab/BAMBI/README.md

 User can use this table to select thresholds for different metrics for downstream analysis, this table saved in "./Gene_info.xlsx'.

 ### Remark:

-•       You can skip the Step 0 RNA-Seq Preprocess, and use your own RNA-Seq table or microarray table for BAMBI biomarker detection

 •       If you want to use your own RNA-Seq table, you need to provide both FPKM and ReadCount tables